About

 • Introduced the idea and worked with a member of Congress on a draft resolution to establish a U.S. National Science Day

-• Featured as a "Face of Climate City" in the Asheville Citizen Times and The Collider
+• Featured as a "Face of Climate City" in the Asheville Citizen Times

 • Guest on local radio and podcasts such as Asheville 103.3 FM June 20, 2022 Listen here and, #Resilience, with Watson Jordan.
 Listen here